 With most television series, there comes a time when everything comes together, and the show hits its stride.
 At this point, the characters make sense, they have good chemistry, and the show’s identity fully forms.

-Season 3 is the peak of Boy Meets World’s formative years for a variety of reasons.
-During this season, the shows’ three main characters (Cory, Shawn, and Topanga) hit the pinnacle of their adolescence.
+For various reasons, Season 3 is the peak of Boy Meets World’s formative years.
+During this season, the show’s three main characters (Cory, Shawn, and Topanga) hit the pinnacle of their adolescence.

 Season 3 also represents Eric Matthews’ apex before his decline into absurdity but after his novice pretty boy stage.
 The third season explores more profound elements of Eric’s character, adding a layer of nuance.